pballentine13/liteforge/README.md

 A lightweight and flexible ORM for Go, designed for simplicity and the **Repository** and **Data Store** patterns.
 Liteforge provides a clean and efficient way to interact with your database, minimizing boilerplate code and maximizing developer productivity.

 **Note:** This is a small, educational project created for learning purposes.
-It demonstrates Go ORM concepts and was developed with assistance from AI tools.
+It demonstrates Go ORM concepts and was developed with assistance from AI tools to explore modern development practices.

 ## Features